todogroup/ospology/ospo-model/en/five-stage-OSPO-maturity-model.md

+# Taxonomy of OSPO Models for Organizations

+We would expect this to be a living document.
+The goal is to build a taxonomy of OSPO models and identify key components (patterns) that facilitate learning and implementation in different organizations.

+The community can contribute to with subversions from the `The Five-Stage OSPO Maturity Model` that better fit the needs of specific industry verticals and/or regions.

+> If you would like to contirbute, please open a PR.

-# 🚀 The Five-Stage OSPO Maturity Model
+## The OSPO Model 1 - The Five-Stage OSPO Maturity Model

 > Full study can be found at [The evolution of the OSPO](https://linuxfoundation.org/tools/the-evolution-of-the-open-source-program-office-ospo/)
+>
+> To learn more about OSPO characteristics, structure and roles, please check [A Deep Dive Into OSPO](https://www.linuxfoundation.org/tools/a-deep-dive-into-open-source-program-offices/)

 As OSPOs have proliferated and become more common, these programs have matured.
 By mapping conversations with OPSO leaders and experts to the OSPO survey results, we have developed an OSPO maturity model to describe the typical evolution of OSPOs.
-The model is general: the size and the type of the organization affect how the
+Please note that *one size does not fit all*.
+This model has been proved to work better in those environments where open source was not *traditionally* implemented on its *day-to-day operations* at first.
+Also, the size and the type of the organization affect how the OSPO matures.
-OSPO matures.
 In larger organizations, multiple business units might develop different approaches to open source, each with a different technology culture; and pure digital technology companies are far more likely to consume and contribute to OSS early and have greater exposure to open source technologies and concepts.

 ![LFResearch_OSPO_Report_Fig2](https://user-images.githubusercontent.com/43671777/167606513-18cb999e-8d01-4807-a23e-2ad5f6ec85f7.jpg)